Need Help?

 Copying Recognized Text

-To copy the recognized text you selected:
+To copy recognized text:

 Clearing Recognized Text